apache/parquet-format/README.md

     4 bytes: little endian crc32 of the previous N bytes 4 bytes: N in little endian
     4 bytes: little endian crc32 of N
-    3 bytes: 3-byte magic extension from the table above
+   16 bytes: UUID for the extension: 38179DC1-DDA5-4CAD-9A82-C9079FF1D8BE

 Each field plays its role to satisfy the requirements.
 In reverse order:
-1. 3-byte magic extension: as per the specification.
-When this new `FileMetaData` replaces the old, we can replace the thrift `FileMetaData` including the trailing 8 bytes and replace them with our extension plus the null byte verbatim.
+1. 16-byte UUID.
+This distinguishes this extensions from other extensions.
 2. `le32(N)` + `crc32(N)`: The pair of len and its crc32 is useful to validate
 that the length is correct.
 Otherwise we might be tripped to read an unspecified number of bytes only to later find their crc32 does not match.
-3. `crc32(bytes)`: The crc32 of the new `FileMetaData` itself is important to avoid reading corrupt or erroneous metadata.
+1. `crc32(bytes)`: The crc32 of the new `FileMetaData` itself is important to avoid reading corrupt or erroneous metadata.
-4. The bytes of the encoding.
+1. The bytes of the encoding.
 This should be in our new encoding, for the sake of argument flatbuffers, prefixed with an ID so that we as we experiment can distinguish different versions of metadata.

 The development and migration plan might look like:
-1. A period where the new `FileMetaData` will be written after the old, with a non-reserved 3 byte magic, say `DBR`.
+1. A period where the new `FileMetaData` will be written after the old, with a UUID 38179DC1-DDA5-4CAD-9A82-C9079FF1D8BE.
-2. Once the format stabilizes and is considered final, it is brought to the parquet commitee for ratification.
+1. Once the format stabilizes and is considered final, it is brought to the parquet commitee for ratification.
-3. When ratified the extension is moved to an approved state and takes the reserved 3 byte magic `PAR`.
+1. When ratified the extension is moved to an approved state and the UUID is replaced by UUID F748C824-7AE0-4255-90B0-594DED364C5C.
-4. After a long period of writing both old `FileMetaData` and new `FileMetaData` writers start writing the new `FileMetaData` only.
-As a result the format of parquet changes to end in the `PAR\0` preceeded by `crc32(N)`, `le32(N)`, `crc32(bytes)`, `bytes`.
+1. After a long period of writing both old `FileMetaData` and new `FileMetaData` writers start writing the new `FileMetaData` only.
+As a result the format of parquet changes to end in the `PAR3` preceeded by `crc32(N)`, `le32(N)`, `crc32(bytes)`, `bytes`.

 ## Testing